Gideon Ofrat

-Gideon Ofrat (born in 1945; Hebrew: גדעון עפרת) is a leading Israeli art historian, art curator and art critic, who specializes in Israeli art.
+Gideon Ofrat (Hebrew: גדעון עפרת; born in 1945) is a leading Israeli art historian, art curator and art critic, who specializes in Israeli art.
 He has curated numerous exhibitions in museums and galleries and written numerous articles, catalogs, and books in the field of Israeli art, the theory of aesthetics, and general philosophy.

 Biography

 Ofrat was born in Tel Aviv in 1945 by the name Gideon Fridlander.
 He received his bachelor's degree in 1968 from Tel Aviv University, and his master's degree in 1970 from Tel Aviv University (including a year at Brown University in Providence, Rhode Island).
 In 1974 he completed a doctorate at the Hebrew University of Jerusalem.
 The subject of the doctoral dissertation was "The Definition of Art (in Hebrew: הגדרת האמנות" and it was later published as a book by the same name, by HaKibbutz Hameuchad.

 Between 1970 and 1981 he taught modern drama in the Department of Theater at the Hebrew University of Jerusalem, and from 1972 to 1995 he was a senior lecturer of philosophy at the Bezalel Academy of Art and Design in Jerusalem.
 He has also been a guest lecturer on Israeli art at various institutions in Israel, the US and Canada.